timescale/docs.timescale.com-content/tutorials/analyze-cryptocurrency-data.md

 Time: 81.864 ms
 ```

-Now when we log back into our Timescale Cloud instance using `psql`, we can run the `\dt` command
+Now when we log back into our TimescaleDB instance using `psql`, we can run the `\dt` command
 and see that our tables have been created properly:

 ```sql